PostHog/posthog.com/contents/docs/privacy/index.md

 - Content viewed or product features used
 - Content or product interaction

-We collect this data on users of the PostHog product to enable us to understand, and improve, the experience.
+We also collect this data on users of the PostHog Cloud and self-hosted instances to enable us to understand, and improve, the experience, but we cannot see or collect data on the end users of self-hosted PostHog instances.

-We **do not** intentionally collect sensitive or special category information, such as genetic or biometric data.
+We **do not** intentionally collect sensitive or special category information, such as genetic or biometric data, in any setting.

 More information is available in our [privacy policy](/privacy).